Musa-step/koboldlink-tools/README.md

 The audio can be sent to its desination using a virtal audio cable software.
 <br/>This tool can also work as a proxy for the AI Horde for use with KoboldLink.
 For this purpose endpoint 127.0.0.1:7069/horde_generate is added.
 Please use KoboldLink version 11 or higher.
 Enter "http://127.0.0.1:7069/horde_generate" in the text box "KoboldAI URL" to use this proxy.
 Edit TextAudioToolPref.json to enter your apikey and the model name to use when connecting to the Horde.
 To get a list of models currently active in the horde, use the aihorde.net/api/v2/status/models endpoint with the "text" parameter and check the response body.
 If you are using a browser, you can check it using the following link: https://aihorde.net/api/v2/status/models?type=text&model_state=all.
 If you have no API key you can get it here https://aihorde.net/

+# insallation
+It is recommended to install SPQR.TextAudioTool v0.4 first.
+Then replace the original SPQR.TextAudioTool.bat and SPQR.TextAudioTool.script.py files from the .../SPQR.TextAudioTool directory with the updated ones from this repository.